In-depth

 What’s up with the Leaf?

-The Leaf is a special case, and unfortunately, this has created the misconception that all EV batteries are alike in NZ.
+The Leaf is a special case and has created a misconception that all EV batteries are alike in NZ.

 The Leaf is early technology, and the small-capacity battery has no form of active cooling.
 So, 10-12 years on, the Leaf has considerably less capacity than the original, leading some owners to replace the battery.